cmadland/web-hub/pages/06.presentations/03.candidacy/deckset.md

   - instructors’ levels of experience in teaching face-to-face versus online?
   - instructors’ levels of experience using technology?

+^These questions centre around investigating instructor's approaches to assessment and the impact of technology

 ---

 # Questions